This incendiary title needs explaining.

 Destabilization of the old order officially began with the French Revolution and has continued down to today in many guises—feminism being one of them.
 Traditionally, men were called upon—expected to—lead, fight and protect—not so anymore.
 The importance of men’s role has been undermined by feminism—for woman’s emancipation depended upon her being treated like men and her acting like men and eventually usurping them.
 This usurpation has led to a subversion of sex roles—stay-at-home dads and ambitious career women—that is key to the chaos we now find in Western civilization.

 Women have a fixed feminine nature and men have a fixed masculine nature each of which correspond to particular roles and duties.
 For example, a woman cannot lead and protect as a man can—for she, although she can adapt herself for combat whether in the desert or the boardroom, is still a mother.
-Mothers cannot lead companies or countries because they are required in the home to lead the daily lives of their children.
+Mothers cannot lead companies or countries because they are required in the home to guide the daily lives of their children.
 Mothers cannot protect their country from invasion because they themselves need protecting.
 A woman can adapt herself to a masculine role by educating herself, assuming an aggressive disposition, and by ridding herself of her children through abortion or by abandoning them at daycare.
-The fact remains, however, that women are suited to home life while men are suited to battle.
-A woman with babe in arms cannot fight, while a man always can.
+The fact remains, however, that women are suited to home life; a woman with babe in arms cannot fight in a battle.

-A crucial point that is being ignored in our feminist-ruled world is that men develop and reinforce their sexual identity through “male bonding” which is only possible in male-only settings.
-It doesn’t take much thought to realize what inserting women into what were traditionally considered the male professions and also into men’s clubs and sports teams has done to the masculinity of males (hint: it has deadened it).
+A crucial point that is being ignored in our feminist-ruled world is that men develop and reinforce their masculinity through “male bonding” which is only possible in male-only settings.
+Inserting women into what were considered the male professions and also into men’s clubs and sports teams has therefore had the effect of emasculating men.
 Ideologues infused with feminism advocated for women in politics, “co-ed” facilities such as college dormitories and so on under the auspices that women “civilize” men.
-Women do help to civilize men, but this was always done quite effectively through marriage and family life.
-There is no reason why the good influence women can have on men need happen in any arena other than marriage.
-That is, men get enough civilizing through marriage and family life.
+Women do help to civilize men, but this was done quite effectively through marriage and family life.
+There is no reason why the good influence women can have on men need happen in any arena other than marriage and family life.
 Women breaking into men’s spheres has only masculinized women and feminized men.
-Early feminists created the myth that men are naturally barbarians and women are naturally angels, but both sexes are equally capable of good and evil.
+Early feminists created the myth that men are naturally barbarians and women are naturally angels, but both sexes are capable of good and evil.

 The flipside of the destruction of manhood is the destruction of womanhood, which is also happening.
 For women to compete with men they must emulate them, which means divesting themselves of their natural softness and vulnerability.
-Although there has been a general feminizing of all of society under feminism, in many fields masculine traits are still of primary importance and so, women must become men.
-However, it is difficult to have sympathy for women who are caught in the dilemma of trying to be both woman and man, because for most women, an active choice was made to join in the feminist vision, if not the movement proper.
+Although there has been a general feminizing of all of society under feminism, masculine traits continue to be of primary importance and so, women now ape men.
+It is difficult to have sympathy for women who are caught in the dilemma of trying to be both woman and man, because for most women, an active choice was made to join in the feminist vision, if not the movement proper.
 For most men, though, feminism brought on a kind of forced march away from their masculinity—it was either accept and fit into the new, feminist order, or be branded the dreaded label, “male chauvinist.”

 Feminism sought to, and still does, “emancipate” women by destabilizing sex roles.
 This destabilization of sex roles has amounted to a destabilization of family and society by casting men’s masculinity and women’s femininity into chaos.
 The woman’s rights movement was aptly called a revolution even by the early suffragists who may seem quaint by 21st century standards but were radicals and knew it.